MechSimulator

 Who Uses This Simulator?

-This simulator is designed for electrical engineering students, TVET trainees studying 3-phase power systems, industrial electricians learning about motor connections, and instructors teaching star-delta conversion theory.
+This simulator is designed for electrical engineering students, engineering trainees studying 3-phase power systems, industrial electricians learning about motor connections, and instructors teaching star-delta conversion theory.
 It provides visual, hands-on understanding of 3-phase circuit relationships without requiring laboratory equipment or physical motor starters.

 Explore Related Simulators